WarpZephyr/ACVLooseLoader/README.md

 This allows Armored Core V to be run out of its main game archive and make it more moddable.
 It also allows patches to be made to the game's files to help it run in RPCS3.

+Drag and drop the EBOOT.BIN file from the game folder into the program exe.
+The path to this will be used to find the needed files.

 # Requirements for use
 The game must be removed from any ISO, zip, 7z, or Rar it is in.